CakeNeka/Unholy-Typing/README.md

 </details>

-## 📜 About The Project
+## 📜 About the project

-A typing game.
+This typing game was developed as a final project, I chose to build a typing game because I thought it's something really cool, besides, I'm quite good at typing.

 ## 🎨 Overview